z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.0_power-saver-mode.h/README.md

 Is the 36268 port used a representation of the word ROBOT?

 ECOULA was quite close to ECORP, so for completeness, the base 64 RUNPRP -> ECORP

+r/inside_e_corp This is Insane..
+IS this the hidden thing Sam E was talking about?
+It would make sense, considering so much of Reddit was focused on the previous ARGS and never noticed that there was an $
+This thing is crazy, all made two years ago, which shows us how deeply they've thought about this story and it's main events.
+Two other crazy bits here 1) the subreddit also references another one called "Real Mystery Spot" which hints at parallel dimension stuff..
+Which was one of the fan-theories.
+Also if We as fans found this two years ago, we would have been getting a glimpse of the future, also fueling the time travel theories.
+This is weird.
+I will say more about it in their own sections.